+THE OFFERING

+The Issuer Eneti Inc., a Marshall Islands corporation

+Common Shares Presently Outstanding 19,091,604 common shares(1)

+Common Shares Offered common shares (or common shares, assuming full exercise of the underwriters' option to purchase additional common shares).

+Common Shares Outstanding Immediately After This

+Offering

-THE OFFERING The Issuer Eneti Inc., a Marshall Islands corporation Common Shares Presently Outstanding 19,596,760 common shares(1) Common Shares Offered 19,444,444 common shares (or 22,361,111 common shares, assuming full exercise of the underwriters' option to purchase additional common shares).
-Common Shares Outstanding Immediately After This Offering 39,041,204 common shares (or 41,957,871 common shares, assuming full exercise of the underwriters' option to purchase additional common shares).
-Use of Proceeds We estimate that we will receive net proceeds of approximately \$165.9 million from this offering (or approximately \$190.6 million if the underwriters' option to purchase additional common shares is exercised in full), in each case after deducting underwriting discounts and estimated offering expenses payable by us.
-We intend to use all of the net proceeds of this offering of our common shares for general corporate purposes, including the funding of our newbuilding program, which includes our Newbuilding WTIV, Optional WTIV and Proposed Jones Act WTIV.
-Listing Our common shares are currently listed on the NYSE under the symbol "NETI" Risk Factors Investing in our common shares involves risks.
-You should carefully consider the risks discussed in the section entitled "Risk Factors" beginning on page S-13 of this prospectus supplement and in the section entitled "Risk Factors" or any similar section in the documents that we subsequently file with the Commission that are incorporated or deemed to be incorporated by reference in this prospectus supplement and the accompanying base prospectus, and in any free writing prospectus that you may be provided in connection with the offering of common shares pursuant to this prospectus supplement and the accompanying base prospectus. on a one-for-one basis, provided that such conve he holder has the right (and shall use reasonable endeavors) to convert into common shares rsion would not result in the holder thereof (together with its affiliates) holding 20.0% or mmon shares, which we expect will occur following the completion of this offering, and more of our then total issued and outstanding common shares, which we expect will occur following the completion of this offering, and includes (i) 192,679 common shares that were issued on November 11, 2021 to the Sellers on a pro rata basis in connection with the exercise of a warrant issued to the Sellers at closing of the Seajacks Transaction and (ii) 312,477 common shares that were issued on November 11, 2021 to the Sellers in connection with the Scylla Earnout, each as further described herein.
+common shares (or common shares, assuming full exercise of the underwriters' option to purchase additional common shares).

+Use of Proceeds We estimate that we will receive net proceeds of approximately \$ million from this offering (or approximately \$ million if the underwriters' option to purchase additional common shares is exercised in full), in each case after deducting underwriting discounts and estimated offering expenses payable by us.

+We intend to use all of the net proceeds of this offering of our common shares for general corporate purposes, including the funding of our newbuilding program, which includes our

+Newbuilding WTIV, Optional WTIV and Proposed Jones Act WTIV.

+Listing Our common shares are currently listed on the NYSE under the symbol "NETI"

+Risk Factors Investing in our common shares involves risks.
+You should carefully consider the risks discussed in the section entitled "Risk Factors" beginning on page S-13 of this prospectus supplement and in the section entitled "Risk Factors" or any similar section in the documents that we subsequently file with the Commission that are incorporated or deemed to be incorporated by reference in this prospectus supplement and the accompanying base prospectus, and in any free writing prospectus that you may be provided in connection with the offering of common shares pursuant to this prospectus supplement and the accompanying base prospectus.

+(1) As of October 31, 2021, and excludes (i) 700,000 Class A preferred shares that the holder has the right (and shall use reasonable endeavors) to convert into common shares on a one-for-one basis, provided that such conversion would not result in the holder thereof (together with its affiliates) holding 20.0% or more of our then total issued and outstanding common shares, which we expect will occur following the completion of this offering, (ii) 192,679 common shares that are expected to be issued on November 11, 2021 to the Sellers on a pro rata basis in connection with the exercise of a warrant issued to the Sellers at closing of the Seajacks Transaction, and (iii) 312,477 common shares that are expected to be issued on November 11, 2021 to the Sellers in connection with the Scylla Earnout, each as further described herein.